BorisKozo/node-async-locks/README.md

 ## Unit Tests

-The unit tests are written with Mocha and use Gulp task to start.
+The unit tests are written with Mocha.

-1. Be sure you have NodeJS, NPM, and gulp-cli installed on your system
+1. Be sure you have NodeJS, NPM,

-2. Run `npm install` to install Mocha and Gulp locally
+2. Run `npm install` to install Mocha locally

-3. From the project folder, run `gulp test` to execute the unit tests
+3. From the project folder, run `npm run test` to execute the unit tests

 ##License